angular-rust/borderland/README.md

 [![Build Status](https://travis-ci.org/ohyo-io/borderland.svg)](https://travis-ci.org/ohyo-io/borderland)
 [![License](https://img.shields.io/badge/License-BSD2-blue.svg)](LICENSE)

-Application platform powers Loadbalancers, Microservices and API Gateways

-<p align="center">
-    <img src="https://raw.githubusercontent.com/wiki/ohyo-io/borderland/images/logo_borderland.png" alt="Borderland logo" width="256" />
-</p>

 This project was started from ugly fun [example](ttps://github.com/PritiKumr/rust-httpd).
 But this project is not a simple HTTP load balncer.
 We dont need it.
 We need to balance our application payload.
 So let we use somthing like a application bus to communicate with application logic.

 Also there standard practice to use external crates(modules,libraries).
 But lot of them suffer from overprogramming, not clear implementation of specifications and unnecessary extra functionality.
 So i liked the starter point of project and i would like to use less external code in that project.
 Because "less code" is mean less errors and faster executon, which is main goal.

+<p align="center">
+    <img src="https://raw.githubusercontent.com/wiki/ohyo-io/borderland/images/logo_borderland.png" alt="Borderland logo" width="256" />
+</p>

 ## Full Documentation